TAP-GGC/AlienInvader/README.md

 # Introducing Java Programming Concepts through Making a Retro-style Game
 ## Description
-Difficulty Level:
+Difficulty Level: Medium

 Target Audience: students of all ages

-Duration of Workshop:
+Duration of Workshop: 75-105 minutes

-Needed Materials:
+Needed Materials: Regular devices with keyboard.

 Learning Outcomes:
 1. Having a basic understanding of the fundamental programming concepts in Java such as loops, if else statements, and object-oriented programming that could also be applied to other languages.